-If you want to become a successful journalist in Australia, you must be ready to approach producers and editors at famous media and publishing houses.
+Suppose you want to become a successful journalist in Australia.
+You must be ready to approach producers and editors at famous media and publishing houses.
 You can send them professional enquiries that include a well-written cover letter, portfolio materials, and multiple story ideas.

 Step 6: Continue Your Education and Pursue Advanced Degrees

 Sometimes, it is easy to overlook the fact that journalism is a technology-driven industry.
-Like television and radio have transformed the way journalism can be practised, the expansion of wireless mobile capabilities and the internet has also brought new opportunities, but with many disruptions and worries about how journalism is done and eventually paid for.
+Like television and radio have transformed journalism, the expansion of mobile phones and the internet has brought new opportunities.

-According to most media analysts, the nature of journalism will continue to change in the near future.
-Many of these concerns are discussed regularly in master's and doctoral journalism degrees, both theoretically and practically.
+According to most media analysts, the nature of journalism will continue to change.
+These concerns are discussed regularly in master's and doctoral journalism degrees, both theoretically and practically.
 Hence, if you want to study journalism in-depth, you should continue your education and pursue advanced degrees.

 4. How to Become a Journalist Without a Degree?

 More than being theoretical, journalism is more of a practical profession.
-And it is not necessary that you will receive all the journalism knowledge only through academic institutions.
-Many of today's brilliant journalists gain a lot of experience and expertise on the job in most situations.
+And you can receive some journalism knowledge through academic institutions.
+Many of today's brilliant journalists gain a lot of experience and expertise in most situations.

-If you are wondering how to become a journalist without a degree, you first need to learn the essential skills required for journalism.
-Writing and communication skills with a thorough understanding of technical media may go a long way in assisting you.
+Do you wonder how to become a journalist without a degree?
+You first need to learn the essential skills required for journalism.
+Writing and communication skills with a thorough understanding of technical media may assist you.

-Furthermore, once you have mastered your skills, you can do an internship at a media firm, which can also help you get an entry-level job.
-Remember, if you really want to be a journalist, your courage will help you more than an academic qualification.
+Furthermore, once you have mastered your skills, you can intern at a media firm, which can also help you get an entry-level job.
+Remember, if you want to be a journalist, your courage will help you more than an academic qualification.

 5. Journalism Jobs in Australia